top of page

 The article outlines two non-destructive tools that allow us to see beyond the visible surface:

-Video Spectral Comparator (VSC): The VSC is a specialised imaging system that displays a document under ultraviolet, infrared, and transmitted light.
-Different inks and papers have unique reactions, enabling it to detect if text was added with another pen or to highlight subtle surface damage from erasures and abrasions.
+1. Video Spectral Comparator (VSC): The VSC is a specialised imaging system that displays a document under ultraviolet, infrared and transmitted light.
+Different inks and papers respond distinctively to these light sources, enabling detection of text added with another pen or revealing subtle surface damage from erasures and abrasions that may not be visible otherwise.
 This is particularly useful when examining a contested invoice or a hastily inserted clause in a contract.

 The Role of Technology in Document Verification